Given the international situation, what are your plans for surviving the likely coming apocalypse*

 I wasn't just focusing on nuclear annihilations, it's quite possible that not too many nukes are used, enough to destroy government and much military, but leaving large numbers of civilians alive, the one's in American being armed to the teeth; think 21st century 'Sea Peoples'. :ph34r:

-Quote from: Duque de Bragança on Today at 12:46:38 PMI screwed up, I was just in Portugal a few days ago, where I would have better chances in the countryside near Bragança than in Paris. :(
+Quote from: Duque de Bragança on January 19, 2026, 12:46:38 PMI screwed up, I was just in Portugal a few days ago, where I would have better chances in the countryside near Bragança than in Paris. :(

 I had pinpointed a hamlet, somewhat isolated, where I had some family.